Notnowcato: Assessment

 Notnowcato received a peak Timeform rating of 131+, although his official end of year Timeform rating in 2007 was 128.

 In the World Thoroughbred Racehorse Rankings he was rated at 121 in 2006, making him the twentieth-best racehorse in the world, and in 2007 he was rated at 123, placing him thirteenth.
 In the latter year he was rated six pounds below Authorized and Dylan Thomas, despite having beaten both.

 Stud career

 Notnowcato retired to stand as a stallion at the Stanley House Stud at Newmarket, with an initial stud fee of £8,000.
 His first crop of foals reached the racecourse in 2011.
 In June 2012, Notnowcato's son, Fast Or Free, won the Britannia Stakes at Royal Ascot.
-In 2013, Knockhouse Stud in Kilkenny, Ireland purchased Notnowcato.
+In 2013, Knockhouse Stud in County Kilkenny, Ireland purchased Notnowcato.

 The most successful of his offspring included Redkirk Warrior (winner of the 2017 and 2018 Group 1 Newmarket Handicap as well as the Black Caviar Lightning), Custom Cut (winner of seven Group races including the Group 2 Sandown Mile, Group 2 Joel Stakes and Group 2 Solonaway Stakes) and Long Dog (Grade 1 Royal Bond Novice Hurdle and Grade 1 Future Champions Novice Hurdle).

 Notnowcato collapsed and died of a suspected heart attack when covering a mare at Knockhouse Stud late in 2019.